Precious (Depeche Mode song)

-"Precious" is a song by English electronic band Depeche Mode from their studio album, Playing the Angel (2005).
+"Precious" is a song by English electronic music band Depeche Mode from their eleventh studio album, Playing the Angel (2005).
 It was released on 3 October 2005 by Mute, Sire, and Reprise Records as the album's lead single.
 The song reached No. 4 on the UK Singles Chart, No. 71 on the US Billboard Hot 100, and No. 23 on the US Modern Rock Tracks chart.
 It also topped the charts in Denmark, Italy, Spain, and Sweden, and it peaked within the top 10 in Austria, Wallonia, Canada, Finland, Germany, and Norway.

 Background and lyrics

 Depeche Mode main songwriter Martin Gore wrote the song while he was going through a divorce.
 The track is a message to Gore's children, who were aware of the divorce, and Gore felt guilty that they had to witness the process.
 Recognising their "fragile" state, Gore expresses his sympathy for them but also mentions that "things get broken" and tells them to keep faith in their parents.